levibostian/semantic-release-precheck/README.md

 *Note:* You must have the deployment plugin installed with npm before running your deployment.

-There is an `options` object inside of `deploy-plugin`.
-This object will be provided to the `deploy-plugin` during execution.
-This means that any option that the `deploy-module` supports can go into this object.
+There is an `config` object inside of `deploy_plugin`.
+This object will be provided to the `deploy_plugin` during execution.
+This means that any option that the `deploy_plugin` supports can go into this object.

 # Why is this plugin needed?